-Since its founding more than 50 years ago, The National Judicial College has been the nation’s premier judicial education institution.
+Since its founding in 1964, The National Judicial College has been the nation’s premier judicial education institution.

 Progressive learning is our passion, and we continually update our curricula and seek out new methods of judicial education delivery to enhance that learning experience.